Cannibal-Turtle/discord-webhook/README.md

-# Discord Novel Arc Notifier
+# Discord Novel Arc & Completion Notifier

-This project automatically checks RSS feeds for new novel arcs and sends formatted Discord notifications.
-It supports multiple novels with persistent arc history and NSFW detection (restricted by novel title).
-All messages use a global Discord webhook (set as a GitHub secret named `DISCORD_WEBHOOK`).
+Automatically monitors paid and free RSS feeds for your novels, tracks arc history, and fires two types of Discord announcements via webhook:

+1. **New Arc Alerts** (locked‑advance content)
+2. **Completion Announcements** when the final chapter appears (paid) and full series unlocks (free)

+All notifications use a single Discord webhook URL stored in the `DISCORD_WEBHOOK` secret.

 ---